marvinquiet/marvinquiet.github.io/_posts/2018-08-12-quick-web-development.md

+### Quick Web Development

 I am fresh new to Web Development, which means, I haven't developed any application related to web before.
 However, due to research reason, we could not always let researchers download our Python or R package, and run data themselves.
 For one, our simulation consumes a lot of CPU cores which not every researcher owns; for another, there are plenty installation issues due to different OS.
 Fortunately, I have experience in programming, especially in Python and Java.
 Then, why not having a try?

 ### Step 1: Choose a Framework